STUDENT HEALTH INSURANCE

 *Deadline for Summer insurance purchase is June 5, 2015.

-Students need to add the student insurance on through UA Online or request that it be added at the Business Office.
-The cost for spring insurance is $611 or spring/summer coverage is $1073.
-Please see Summertime Services information for insurance pricing and health center eligibility.
+Students need to add the student insurance on through UA Online or request that it be added at the Bursar's Office.

 Students must be taking a minimum of 6 credit hours and 3 must be in the classroom in order to be eligible for coverage.